lynshao/Lab.github.io/_pages/ad.md

       We seek exceptional minds who challenge conventions, ask disruptive questions, and envision communication systems that don't yet exist.

-      If you're driven to create transformative solutions that will shape global connectivity for decades to come, we want to hear your vision.
+      If you're driven to create transformative solutions that will shape global connectivity for decades to come, we want to hear your vision!
     </p>
   </div>